 The first thing to note is that wax you apply to your car is never in its 100% wax form.
 You’ll frequently see marketing messages that claim a product to be 100% carnauba wax, but this is a little misleading as it’s typically referring to the purity of the wax in a specific product.
 See the image below – this is what 100% carnauba wax looks like in its raw, refined form.
 As you can see, it’s too hard to be spreadable and provide the protection we’re looking for.
 To achieve the desired result we have to add solvents that the wax is soluble in.
 We’ll also blend in oils that provide lubrication along with scents & colorants.
 By blending different types of waxes together we can achieve different results like ease-of-use, clarity and color enhancement.

 The term “sealant” is pretty ubiquitous.
 A paint sealant, in the past, has been a product that mimics a wax’s characteristics, but is made from synthetic material rather than organic materials.
 They were slightly more robust than a wax, but still suffered from some of the same short comings (susceptible to high temperatures and car washing soaps).

-When it comes to paint protection, both wax & ceramics can be referred to as a sealant.
+Often times, when it comes to paint protection, both wax & ceramics are referred to as a sealant.

 What is a ceramic coating?

 A more recent development in detailing technology has been ceramic-based paint protection.
-(You’ve probably heard numerous terms/names, most commonly ceramic coatings, silica, quartz, silicone-dioxide or even SiO2).
-These ceramic-based sealants & coatings act very differently from a wax in the fact that they actually generate a curing property once applied to the surface.
+(You’ve probably heard numerous terms/names, most commonly ceramic coating, silica, quartz, silicone-dioxide or even SiO2).
+This new ceramic material acts very differently from a wax in the sense that it will actually generate a curing property once applied to a surface.
 This curing creates a chemical bond with the surface on which it’s being applied, in this case our car’s paint.
 Once they’re applied & cured, ceramic-based protectants are extremely resistant to water, soaps, and of course environmental pollutants.